Mango-CorpGitHub/TransportManagementTool/README.md

 ## Description
-In ABAP development teams, it's common for programmers to have to work concurrently on the same objects.
-Preparing a transport between environments involves special care for objects with code from multiple developers, excluding changes that haven't been approved for deployment.
-This tool is born with the purpose of centralizing and facilitating tasks related to transport requests: creating transport of copies, comparing objects between environments, collectively releasing request blocks, and more.
-Faced with complex tasks, it allows for making the best decisions with the most accurate information.
-It's a tool made by ABAPers for ABAPers.
+In ABAP development teams, it's common for programmers to collaborate on the same objects simultaneously.
+When preparing a transport between environments, particular attention is required for objects containing code contributed by multiple developers, ensuring that only approved changes are included for deployment.
+This tool is designed to streamline and centralize tasks associated with transport requests, such as creating transport copies, comparing objects across environments, collectively releasing request blocks, and more.
+When confronted with complex tasks, it enables programmers to make well-informed decisions based on the most accurate information.

+Made by ABAPers for ABAPers.

 ## Installation
 Install this project via [ABAPGit](https://abapgit.org/).